Yuyi Morales

-Yuyi Morales (born in Xalapa, Veracruz, Mexico on November 7, 1968) is a Mexican-American children's book author and illustrator.
+Yuyi Morales (born November 7, 1968) is a Mexican-American children's book author and illustrator.
 She is known for her books Just a Minute: A Trickster Tale and Counting Book, Little Night, and Viva Frida, which received the 2015 Pura Belpre Medal for illustration as well as a 2015 Caldecott Honor.
-Morales is the first Latina to be a Caldecott recipient.
+Morales is the first Latina to be receive a Caldecott Honor.

 Early life

 Yuyi Morales was born in the city of Xalapa in the Mexican State of Veracruz in 1968.
 She is the oldest of four children.
 As a child she loved drawing, and often paired her pictures with stories.
 Her mother was a homemaker, and Morales has stated, "She made all our clothes, coats, hats, underwear.
 She made the bedspreads, the curtains, the lamps, everything".
 Despite those nights by the sewing machine, becoming an artist was not a childhood dream for Morales, commenting "That would have been thought of as crazy."
 Because she had been a top competitive swimmer in high school, she studied physical education at the Universidad de Xalapa, hoping to teach gym.
 After graduation, she took a job as a swim coach.